- 8 ounces cream cheese, softened

 - 1/4 cup chopped pecans, toasted

 - Preheat oven to 350°.
-In a small bowl, beat cream cheese and 1/4 cup sugar until smooth.
-Beat in 1 egg; set aside.
+Grease and flour a 10-in. fluted tube pan.
+In a small bowl, beat cream cheese and sugar until smooth; beat in egg.

-- In a large bowl, beat oil with remaining sugar and eggs until well blended.
-Combine flour, baking powder, cinnamon, salt and baking soda; gradually beat into oil mixture until blended.
+- For cake, in a large bowl, beat sugar, oil and eggs until well blended.
+In another bowl, whisk flour, baking powder, cinnamon, salt and baking soda; gradually beat into sugar mixture.
 Stir in apples, carrots and pecans.

-- In a large saucepan, bring the brown sugar, butter and milk to a boil.
+- For icing, in a large saucepan, combine brown sugar, butter and milk; bring to a boil.
 Cook and stir 1 minute.
 Remove from heat; whisk in confectioners' sugar and vanilla until smooth.
 Drizzle over cake.
 Sprinkle with pecans.
 Yield: 12 servings.

 Reviews for William Tell's Never-Miss Apple Cake

 "Jamie, what kind of apples do you use?"

 "I have made this cake several times and have always gotten rave reviews from family and/or guests.
 I have a non-stick bundt cake pan and I also have a regular angel food pan (not non-stick).
 I have found in the past that whatever cake I make, it seems to stick in the bundt pan.
 So, I now use the angel food pan - greased well with pure butter or crisco and then flour the pan well.
 (Do not use oleo as most have water in them and also do not use Pam spray).
 I run a table knife gently around edge of pan and around the inside tube after taking out of oven, and have yet to have any cake stick in this pan.
 "Live and Learn" as my grand-mother always told me."

 "It's a 5 star rating for me (my review would only allow me 4 stars).
 Wonderful flavor.
 Everyone requests it.
 One of our family all-time favorites!"